loyada/typedpy/docs/structures.rst

     assert Foo(a=5) == Foo(a=5, b=None, c=None)
     assert Deserializer(Foo).deserialize({"a": 5}) == Deserializer(Foo).deserialize({"a": 5, "c": None})

-However, there are use cases in which it might be useful to differentiate between None value and "undefined".
-For example, in create an API to patch an object.
+However, there are use cases in which it might be useful to differentiate between "None" value and "undefined".
+For example, when creating an API to patch an object.

-To support that, Typedpy defines a special "Undefined" construct, and a class flag of "_enable_undefined_value".
+To support that, Typedpy defines a special "Undefined" construct, and a class flag of "_enable_undefined".
 Contrast the example above with this one: